 A non-refundable deposit of $25 is due at the time you register and the remaining balance may be paid in auto bill payments on the 1st of the month.
-If you are applying for Financial Aid, please complete the application prior to registering.
+If you are applying for Financial Aid or the Merit Based Scholarship, please complete the application prior to registering (the advisor portion of Financial Aid and the Merit Based Scholarship need to be completed before the application can be submitted).
 We will provide you with your allocation to enable you to register.

 1. Try contacting a local business person for help.
 Washington Business Week can provide materials to help with this process.